Summary

 Proliferation - an increase in the number or amount of something

-For references and more information, see the section on Morning sickness in the Vitamin B6 article.
+For references and more information, see the section on Nausea and vomiting during pregnancy in the Vitamin B6 article.

 Vitamin B6 Flashcard.
 Main Functions: 1) helps convert food into energy, 2) helps make red blood cells, 3) helps maintain normal levels of homocysteine in the blood.
 Good Sources: Fish (slamon, tuna, halibut), wild salmon, 3 ounces, 0.5-0.8 mg; poultry (turkey, chicken, duck), light-meat turkey (cooked), 3 ounces = 0.7 mg; nuts (hazelnuts, walnuts) pistachio nuts, 1 ounce or 47 pistachios = 0.5 mg.
 Daily Recommendation: 2 mg for all adults.
 Special Notes: 1) The Daily Recommendation listed is specific to the LPI based on extensive review of the scientific evidence.
 The Institute of Medicine's Recommended Dietary Allowance (RDA) is 1.3 mg/day for adults 19-50 years, 1.7 mg/day for men 51 years and older, and 1.5 mg/day for women 51 years and older.
 2) In the US, vitamin B6 is added back to refined grains.
 Therefore, enriched products are also a source of vitamin B6.
 3) Excessive supplementation of vitamin B6 (more than 100 mg/day) can cause nerve damage and skin lesions.